DE-TUM/CRC1625/kg_construction_and_validation/README.md

 - Has as its container name `virtuoso_CRC_1625`

 - Employs the [../virtuoso/data](../virtuoso/data) directory as the mountpoint for `/data` inside the container.
 This is **required** as the system will store and attempt to upload serialized RDF triples from there.
-This folder must always be locally accessible by any of the modules through any means (TODO: Pending to change to remote file uploads).

 - Exposes a SPARQL endpoint with read and write permissions at http://127.0.0.1:8891.